 Who Am I is slowly and unintentionally becoming a series because it is my self-discovery journey made public.
 In Part I I contemplated on what makes me me, Part II was about how I realised that ironically, it is difficult to be the cliche Be Yourself especially the parts of my identity that are not archetypal.

 Pressure often comes in the form of categories.
-It is ironic that in a world that believes in individuality, we are still expected to fit into groups with highly specific requirements for their members, and we enforce these stereotypes on others, and ourselves.
-For example, I used to think I was a ‘classical music kind of person’ thus never even attempting to understand pop music.
-On the other hand, my peers at the time thought I was odd for enjoying ‘old people music’ as they saw themselves as being ‘in’ thus frowning upon all sorts of music that were not the latest releases.
-Another example would be icebreakers.
-Every start of the term in a new school, teachers, or orientation committees will suggest icebreakers, often asking each individual to share a few fun facts about themselves.
-These fun facts are something I struggle to come up with because I know that they will eventually define me for these people I just met and I know that no list of fun facts will do me justice because I am human, I am a complex being.
+It is ironic that in a world that believes in individuality, we are still expected to fit into groups with highly specific requirements, and we still enforce these stereotypes on others, and ourselves.
+For example, icebreakers.
+Every start of the term in a new school, teachers or orientation committee members will initiate ice-breaking activities, often asking each individual to share a few fun facts about themselves.
+These fun facts are something I struggle to come up with because I know that they will eventually define who I am for these people I just met and I know that no list of fun facts will do me justice because I am human, I am a complex being.
 Astrological star signs, Chinese zodiac symbols, 16 personalities, Hogwarts houses are all boxes we sort ourselves into, preventing us from thinking out of the box when it comes to who we truly are.

 삶에서 장르는 덫 (In life, genre is a trap)